rapidsai/deployment/source/platforms/kubernetes.md

     c.ServerProxy.host_allowlist = lambda app, host: True
 ```

-Then we further modify out `Pod` spec to mount in this config map to the right location.
+Then we further modify out `Pod` spec to mount in this `ConfigMap` to the right location.

 ```yaml
 apiVersion: v1